SeleniumHQ/docker-selenium/README.md

 $ docker run -e SE_DRAIN_AFTER_SESSION_COUNT=5 --shm-size="2g" selenium/standalone-firefox:4.10.0-20230607
 ```

-With the previous command, the Standalone container will shutdown after 5 sessions have been executed.
+With the previous command, the Standalone container will shut down after 5 sessions have been executed.

 ___